 Laboratory: There will be a lab on Monday or Wednesday afternoon (dependent on what you are registered for) from 2:00 - 4:50pm each day.
 Labs will meet every week unless otherwise noted.
-Most labs are scheduled to take place outdoors (weather permitting) during the first half of the semester.
-Field labs will be held outside, and weather can be variable, thus the student is responsible for proper attire in these changing conditions.
+Many labs are scheduled to take place outdoors (weather permitting) during the first half of the semester.
+Weather can be variable, thus the student is responsible for proper attire in these changing conditions.
 On occasion, brief lecture material may be presented in the lab to ensure the labs have the necessary information to effectively complete the different activities.
 During outdoor labs we will work to return to campus by 4:50.
 However, if situations arise outside of our control (e.g., weather or road construction) we may return later than this 4:50 time period.
 All students are expected to attend field labs.